-In this module, we elaborate on framework conditions and theoretical foundations of public management.
-We describe the work of public administrations by applying a management perspective.
-The module contains topics such as public tasks, management of public services, and public-private partnerships.
-Human resource management in and organization of public sector entities are particularly discussed.
-In this context, we talk about the possibility to apply management instruments in public administrations in the light of current reform movements in the public sector.
+In this module, we elaborate on contingencies and theoretical foundations of public management.
+The objective of this course is to apply a management perspective on public service delivery.
+We particularly focus on public administrations and public private partnerships as important actors in this regard.
+From a functional point of view, we analyze human resource management and organization of public sector entities.
+In this context, we discuss the application of management instruments in public administrations against the background of current reform movements in the public sector.

-By the end of the course, students should be able to explain framework conditions as well as theoretical fundamentals of public management, describe possibilities and limitations of transferring business and market-oriented instruments to public administrations, discuss contents of current reform movements.
+At the end of the course, students should be able to:

+- explain contingencies as well as theoretical foundations of public management, - describe possibilities and limitations of transferring business and market-oriented instruments to public administrations, - discuss contents of current reform movements.